 * PREREQUISITES THAT WILL PERMIT A CAT TO DEVELOP FIP.

 Text from here is currently unavailable except my email etc at the end.
 SORRY!

 Remove this line and *** line above and font color line above to restore visible text

 STRESS CAUSES FIP MUTATION:

-That was my first successful case of FIP.
+That was the first successful use of the protocol I developed for FIP.
 There have been more since then with slow but steady progress.

 There is new information about FIP and how it behaves, and which